mgodave/mgodave.github.com/_posts/2013-03-11-load-testing-riemann.md

 Here we go, my first attempt at a blog...

 I wrote a load testing tool for [Riemann](http://riemann.io).
 The tool opens a configurable number of connections and worker threads and continuously pummels Riemann with events.
 The code can be found [here](https://github.com/mgodave/riemann-client).
 Part of why I wrote this tool was to try to idenfity Riemann's limits.
 The tool uses a Riemann client, which I also wrote, to keep pressure on Riemann.
 The load tool places hooks into various places in the client pipeline to track it's performance.
 The following metrics are kept:

-* The round trip time from when a Msg is sent from the client interface until it is ack'd by Riemann.
+* The round trip time of a message and it's ack.
 * The rate at which acks are received at the client.
 * The number of outstanding, unacked, requests.
+* The average network throughput.

 There are two interesting scenarios: sending Msg packets containing single events.
 Sending Msg packets containing a large number of events.
 I refer to these two scenarios as single event sends and bulk sends respectively.
 This post only addresses the first scenario, I will address the bulk send scenario in a later post.